-RSS has a complement of seven transmission gratings: one standard surface-relief grating (PG0300) and six volume phase holographic (VPH) gratings - see Table 7.2.
-Six gratings are installed in the magazine at any time.
-The PG0300 grating is no longer available for science - it has been replaced by the PG0700 grating.
+RSS has a complement of six volume phase holographic (VPH) transmission gratings - see Table 7.2.
+All six gratings are currently installed in the magazine.
+The old PG0300 grating is no longer available for science.
 VPH gratings have the characteristic that their efficiency varies with input angle (see Fig. 7.2), and thus a single grating can cover a large wavelength range with good efficiency by changing the relative angle between the collimated beam and the grating normal.
 This is accomplished using a rotating stage.
 The RSS camera is then articulated to twice the grating angle since the VPH efficiency curve for a given grating angle typically is at a maximum at the Littrow wavelength (note that the PG0700 grating uses off-Littrow configurations).
 The angle of the grating also affects spectral resolution.
-The higher the value of the grating tilt, the higher the spectral resolving power for http://astronomers.salt.ac.za/software/ should be used to determine the optimal grating angle and slit-width for an observation.
-Note also that a feature of VPH gratings is that the resolution and wavelength range of an object depends on the distance of the target from the optical axis.
-While this is not an issue for long-slit spectroscopy, it will affect multi-object spectroscopy (see Section 7.6.3 for more details).
+The higher the value of the grating tilt, the higher the spectral resolving power for a given slit width.